 How can a company prepare for the potential changes of the Omnibus proposal?

-Companies may find themselves in a difficult situation: they are currently required to report based on 2025 data, with the first report due in early 2026 — but if the new EU proposal is approved, they might end up being excluded from the requirements altogether.
-The EU is expected to process the proposals on an accelerated timeline, but the exact schedule for decision-making is still unclear.
+Many companies might find themselves in a difficult situation.
+That is if they are currently required to report based on 2025 data, with the first report due early 2026.
+If the new EU proposal is approved, they might then end up being excluded from the requirements altogether.
+The EU is expected to process the proposals on an accelerated timeline.
+However the exact schedule for decision-making is still unclear.
 So, what can a company do at this point?

-It’s also important to remember that the employee and turnover thresholds apply at the group level, and reporting obligations also extend to non-EU companies with operations in the EU that meet the reporting thresholds.
+It’s also important to remember that the employee and turnover thresholds apply at the group level.
+Therefore reporting obligations also extend to non-EU companies with operations in the EU that meet the reporting thresholds.
 So, if a company is part of a larger group, it may still be subject to reporting requirements even if the thresholds change.
-Additionally, this is still just a proposal, which requires approval from both the European Parliament and the member states, so further changes, especially to company thresholds, are still possible and should be anticipated.
-The proposal also includes a so-called 'Stop-the-clock' provision that would delay reporting, and its approval is considered more likely.
+Additionally, this is still just a proposal, which requires approval from both the European Parliament and the member states.
+Therefore further changes, especially to company thresholds, are still possible and should be anticipated.
+The proposal also includes a so-called ‘Stop-the-clock’ provision that would delay reporting, and its approval is considered more likely.
 If adopted, it would postpone the reporting obligation by at least one year.

 Even if your company is no longer required to report and the obligation for sustainability reporting is lifted, inquiries related to sustainability are unlikely to stop.
 Any available resources can be redirected, for example, to calculating the carbon footprint of your products.
-If your company manufactures and sells products, the freed-up working hours could be used for emissions calculations, as the demand for this type of information is unlikely to decrease even if CSRD reporting does.
-Many companies are already requesting this data from their supply chains, including from smaller businesses, so it's wise to be prepared for such requests in advance.
+If your company manufactures and sells products, the freed-up working hours could be used for emissions calculations.
+That is because the demand for this type of information is unlikely to decrease even if CSRD reporting does.
+Many companies are already requesting this data from their supply chains, including from smaller businesses.
+Therefore it’s wise to be prepared for such requests in advance.

-Leading companies were already going beyond regulatory requirements even before the CSRD came into effect, and being a frontrunner will continue to require more than just meeting the minimum standards.
+Leading companies were already going beyond regulatory requirements even before the CSRD came into effect.
+So, being a frontrunner will continue to require more than just meeting the minimum standards.
 That’s why a responsible company will continue its sustainability work—no matter what!